 If the Ghana CCM decides to adopt this proposed budget split, the situation per disease component is as follows (based on actual 2015-2017 budgets, not allocations):

 Beyond the above allocation, Ghana is eligible to have access to a stream of additional matching funding, also called catalytic investment funding.
 This funding stream aims to incentivize the programming and use of country allocations towards the scale up of evidence informed HIV programs for key and vulnerable populations (3.6m USD) and removing human rights barriers in access to HIV programs (2.3m USD).

 Ghana is further expected to submit a prioritized and costed above allocation request listing those interventions that shall be implemented once additional funds become available.

-The CCM will develop a funding request, i.e. a proposal, through an inclusive and evidence informed country dialogue, national disease strategies and health plans.
-The CCM’s request must also be guided by the Global Fund’s new strategy for the period 2017-2022 on investing to end AIDS, TB and Malaria with a focus on:
+The CCM developped a funding request, i.e. a proposal, through an inclusive and evidence informed country dialogue, national disease strategies and health plans.
+The CCM’s request is also guided by the Global Fund’s new strategy for the period 2017-2022 on investing to end AIDS, TB and Malaria with a focus on:

 - Maximizing impact against HIV, TB and Malaria